 end

-, and we tell Simplecov to do two things:
+is required.
+You need to tell Simplecov to do two things:

-First, combine multiple report files into a single file.
+First, combine multiple report files into a single file:

 SimpleCov::Formatter::LcovFormatter.config.report_with_single_file = true

-Second, export results in LCOV format.
+Second, export results in LCOV format:

 SimpleCov.formatter = SimpleCov::Formatter::LcovFormatter

-Updating your .circleci/config.yml
+Updating .circleci/config.yml

-section of our .circelci/config.yml
+section of .circelci/config.yml

 version: 2.1